'Experienced Pilot' Makes Emergency Landing on Freeway

 "We had a strong Santa Ana wind," Coates said.
 "He was going against that wind and that wind prevented him from making it all the way."

 But that wind also helped Slod to land the plane on the highway, Coates said.
-Coates said Slod is an "experienced pilot," and safely guided his plane under an overpass before landing.
-The overpass was a little less than 20 feet high, Coates said.
-The G33 was a little over 8 feet tall.
+Slod is an "experienced pilot," Coates said, and safely guided his plane under an overpass before landing.
+The overpass is a little less than 20 feet high, Coates said.
+The G33 is a little over 8 feet tall.

 Shortly before 8 p.m., Slod brought the plane down near the Del Mar exit.